 One way of cleaning these types of stains would be soaking a sponge on vinegar and use it to wipe the stained part of the cup.

 Your kettle and coffee maker also needs some TLC.
-To do that add 2 cups of distilled water and a quarter cup of vinegar then bring it to a boil.
-After it cools down wipe off residue and then rinse with distilled water.
+To do that, add 2 cups of distilled water and a quarter cup of vinegar, then bring it to a boil after it cools down to wipe off residue and then rinse with distilled water.

 You don’t need chemicals to deodorize certain parts of your home.
-For instance instead of using a air freshening spray inside your garage, a slice of onion will help absorb the nasty odor.
+For instance, instead of using an air freshening spray inside your garage, a slice of onion will help absorb the nasty odor.

-If your food containers begin to smell, just soak them in warm water and baking soda.
-In sink garbage disposal units that need some freshening up will benefit from a lemon or orange peel that goes through it.
+If your food containers begin to smell, soak them in warm water and baking soda.
+In-sink garbage disposal units that need some freshening up will benefit from a lemon or orange peel that goes through it.

 Lastly, if the carpet has a moldy smell, sprinkle baking soda and leave it there for a few hours before vacuuming.

-Some dishwashing soaps may contain chemicals that are carcinogenic, others may cause allergic reactions to the skin.
+Some dishwashing soaps may contain carcinogenic chemicals; others may cause allergic reactions to the skin.

 One solution would be adding 2 to 3 tablespoons of vinegar to warm soapy water.
 Another solution would be to be more resourceful when shopping for one.

-When shopping for a dish soap, make sure to read the label and see if it contains any of the ingredients that’s listed here.
+When shopping for dish soap, make sure to read the label and see if it contains any of the ingredients that are listed here.

 If you don’t have time, EWG has ranked the best and worst hand washing detergent brands here.

-There are a few options when making your own disinfecting solution.
+There are a few options when making your disinfecting solution.

-One would be mixing 2 tablespoons borax and 4 tablespoons vinegar with 3 cups of hot water.
+One would be mixing two tablespoons borax and four tablespoons vinegar with 3 cups of hot water.

 You can use this mixture inside the bathroom or kitchen or disinfect a sponge with it.